Despite Hurricane, Justices Hear Surveillance Case

 'Who Are They Wiretapping?'

-Throughout the argument, though, Verrilli stuck to his guns, maintaining that the challengers have not demonstrated the kind of concrete harm the law requires in order to bring suit.
+Throughout the argument, though, Verrilli stuck to his guns, maintaining that the challengers have not demonstrated the kind of concrete harm the law requires to bring suit.

 "Imagine yourself in this lawyer's position, representing someone associated with a terrorist organization," said Justice Elena Kagan.
 "You're going to be talking to the person's family members and associates.
 Now, as a lawyer, would you take precautions [like traveling abroad to talk to people in person], or would you pick up the phone and start writing emails to all these people?"

 After all, observed Breyer, "If they aren't wiretapping the people described here, who are they wiretapping?"

 Justice Anthony Kennedy, perhaps a swing vote in this case, chimed in at this point, saying that in his view the lawyers "engage in malpractice if they talked on the telephone ... given this statute."

 But if Verrilli got a hard time, so did the American Civil Liberties Union's Jameel Jaffer, representing the challengers.